Kansas State Wildcats men's basketball statistical leaders

 The Kansas State Wildcats men's basketball statistical leaders are individual statistical leaders of the Kansas State Wildcats men's basketball program in various categories, including points, rebounds, assists, steals, and blocks.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Wildcats represent Kansas State University in the NCAA's Big 12 Conference.
+The Wildcats represent Kansas State University in the NCAA Division I Big 12 Conference.

 Kansas State began competing in intercollegiate basketball in 1902.
 However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
 Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.

 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Kansas State's record books includes players in these stats before these seasons.

-These lists are updated through the end of the 2020–21 season.
+These lists are updated through the 2022–23 season.